mad-lab/transit/src/pytransit/doc/source/example_scripts.rst

         print("\t".join([str(x) for x in vals]))

 Here is the output of this script for data from growth of M. tuberculosis H37Rv on media containing iron supplied by different vehicles (e.g. mycobactin, carboxymycobactin, hemin, hemoglobin...), which requires genes in different pathways for uptake `(Zhang et al., 2020) <https://pubmed.ncbi.nlm.nih.gov/32069330/>`_.
-The raw data (wig files, with insertion counts at TA sites) have been combined into a **combined_wig** file and a **metatdata** file that describes which samples belong to which condition.
-(These files can be found in the transit data directory.)
-You can also compare this to the heatmap shown on the page for :ref:`corrplot <corrplot>`.
+The raw data (wig files, with insertion counts at TA sites) have been combined into a **combined_wig file** and a **metatdata file** that describes which samples belong to which condition.
+These files (*iron_combined_wig4.txt* and *iron_samples_metadata.txt*) can be found in the transit data directory, transit/src/pytransit/data/.
+You can also compare this to the heatmap shown on the page for :ref:`corrplot
+<corrplot>`.

 ::